GhBogdan97/obs-twitch-category-manager/README.md

 Click on "Show" under the "Primary Stream key" and copy the first set of numbers: <br /><br />
 ![Channel Id](./Screenshots/ChannelId.png)

+Save the settings by clicking on the "Save" button. <br />

-As a final step, save the settings by clicking on the "Save" button
+As a final step,  from the "Channel" tab, click on "Start monitoring" to start the functionality.
+(Please note that the monitoring will start automatically in the future.)